What are the Health Benefits to the Dog?

 What Behavioral Changes can be Expected after Neutering?

-The only behavior changes that are observed after neutering relate to behaviors influenced by male hormones.
+The only behavior changes that are observed after neutering relates to behaviors influenced by male hormones.
 Playfulness, friendliness, and socialization with humans are not changed.
 The behaviors that change are far less desirable.
 The interest in roaming is eliminated in 90% of neutered dogs.
 Aggressive behavior against other male dogs is eliminated in 60% of neutered dogs.
 Urine marking is eliminated in 50% of neutered male dogs.
 Inappropriate mounting is eliminated in 70% of neutered dogs.

 An incision is made, generally just forward from the scrotum.
 The testicles are removed through this incision.
 The stalks are tied off and cut.
 Castration is achieved.
 If the testicles are not removed, the desirable benefits listed above cannot be realized.
 The skin incision will have absorbable sutures present.